Dacossti/Life-Expectancy-and-Age-Limit/README.md

 ## 🧭 Project Overview

-This project investigates:
+This project investigates two complementary questions:

-1. **Life Expectancy** trends across genders, countries and years.
+1. **Life Expectancy** — trends across genders, countries and years.
-2. **Human Lifespan Limit** estimation using Extreme Value Theory (EVT).
+2. **Human Lifespan Limit** — estimation of a theoretical upper bound using Extreme Value Theory (EVT).

-The workflow combines data processing, statistical analysis, geospatial visualization, and advanced mathematical modeling.
+The workflow combines data processing, statistical modelling, geospatial visualisation, and advanced mathematical modelling, and is fully reproducible in R.

 ---